gpstar81/GPStar-proton-pack/POWER.md

 # Power Requirements

 You will need a suitable power supply to run the pack controller, 2 sound boards, the wand controller, and optionally any audio amplifiers and smoke effects.
+If looking for configuration options for the latter, please view [the SMOKE guide](SMOKE.md) for diagrams and references.

 ## Voltage